What is Separation Anxiety

 - Functional assessment

-- Pharmacotherapy (medicine/drugs) rarely successful when used alone.
+- Pharmacotherapy (medicine/drugs) not successful when used alone.
 Drugs do not resolve problems and only aid in the behavior modification protocol.

 - D.A.P.
 (Dog Appeasing Pheromone) ‘Adaptil’4